 Only an angel can constantly acquiesce without feeling defeated.
 Fortunately, tools exist that can enable you to establish yourself as a separate individual whose hands are on the controls of your own emotional life.
 You can exist and thrive as a couple, even in a state of disagreement, even in a state of conflict, even when one of you is occasionally unhappy with the other.
 You and Me Equals We is about those tools and how to use them.

-This manual combines the best wisdom available today in the world of marriage counseling with the timeless wisdom of our holy Sages.
+This manual combines the best wisdom available today in the world of marriage counselling with the timeless wisdom of our holy Sages.
 In a world where marriages are suffering and need the most support possible, this book offers understandable and practical methods for bolstering and strengthening a Jewish marriage.
 If you wish to enhance your relationship, achieve real intimacy and create a safe space for your marriage to flourish, this book will help you succeed.

 Highly readable and practical volume that is rooted in Jewish wisdom on the core ingredients of marital success.
 This book is Ideal for couples looking to make a good marriage even better, as well as those looking for fresh insight into strengthening a troubled marriage.
 This book is a treasure to building stronger marriages and positive relationships through a better understanding of your spouse and yourself, at every stage of marriage.
 Practical real-life examples and anecdotes make for easy reading and instant application!